Jaliov/lisabflamenco/README.md

 - Website first created and published in 2011

-- Created with HTML, CSS, JavaScript
+- Created with: HTML, CSS, JavaScript, jQuery, lightbox.js

 - Updated and streamlined with Bootstrap